Skip to Content

 Here you will find dozens of baby elephants who were orphaned by their mothers!

-As of 2022, the Elephant Transit Home’s feeding schedule has changed and is 10:30 am, 2:30 pm, and 6 pm.
+The Elephant Transit Home’s feeding schedule is 10:30 am, 2:30 pm, and 6 pm.
 This is when they feed the baby elephants and you can watch!
 This is a really humane way to see baby elephants as you are in a viewing deck from afar.
-No touching the elephants, no getting close and no interacting so the elephants have as little human contact as possible and will grow up to be able to integrate back into the wild.
+No touching the elephants, no getting close, and no interacting so the elephants have as little human contact as possible and will grow up to be able to integrate back into the wild.

 A visit to the Elephant Orphanage in Udawalawe costs 500 LKR per person and this fee supports the orphanage.

-Is Udawalawe National Park the best places for a safari in Sri Lanka?
+Is Udawalawe National Park the Best Place for a Safari in Sri Lanka?

 If you’re really coming to Sri Lanka for the wildlife then I recommend going on more than one safari anyway, so Udawalawe might as well be one of them!